 - In all cases where a person tests positive, they are to self-isolate at home for at least 10 days.
 No employee who tests positive will be allowed to return to campus before they have isolated for a minimum of 10 days, and that during those 10 days they had no fever for at least 24 hours without the use of medication.
 The College will work with employees on when is the best time to return.

 - Once the College has been notified of a positive test, Merrimack will undertake contact tracing in conjunction with the appropriate government health agency.
 Contact tracing will include a conversation with the employee to determine potential exposures on campus.
-Those exposed to infected employees will be required to also self-quarantine for 14 days per the Commonwealth of Massachusetts, CDC guidelines and at the final discretion of the Office of COVID-19 Campus Surveillance.
+Those exposed to infected employees will be required to also quarantine for 7-14 days, depending upon individual circumstance, per the Commonwealth of Massachusetts, CDC guidelines and at the final discretion of the Office of COVID-19 Campus Surveillance.

 - Any employee who exhibits symptoms while at work should leave work after contacting their supervisor and immediately contact their personal physician and call 978-837-5157.

-- Employees who are well but who have a sick family member at home with COVID-19, or are otherwise exposed to a person infected with COVID-19 should notify their supervisor and the Office of Human Resources, and follow CDC recommended precautions to stay at home in quarantine for 14 days from when the family member recovers.
+- Employees who are well but who have a sick family member at home with COVID-19, or are otherwise exposed to a person infected with COVID-19, should notify their supervisor and the Office of Human Resources, and follow CDC-recommended precautions to stay at home in quarantine for 7-14 days from when the family member recovers.

 - Any COVID-19-related obstacles will be considered on a case by case basis.
 Communicating issues and concerns and doing so honestly in an effort to look out for each other will be paramount.
 The entire COVID-19 situation requires shared responsibility, looking out for others, and not penalizing anyone who gets sick.
 The College is committed to protecting our faculty and staff.
 We will work tirelessly with each individual to figure out the most appropriate strategy to assist them and the community, but this also requires everyone to do their part and work with the institution.
 Those who believe they have circumstances limiting their ability to return to work should contact the Office of Human Resources to discuss.